NicolaOrritos/well/README.md

 After posting it the previous request is simply routed to the MongoDB instance configured as "mybucket" in _/etc/well.conf_.
 Data POST-ed to _http://localhost:6666/well/push_ will be routed to the default bucket instead.

+Here's the answer returned by _well_ after the POST:

+    {"status":"ok"}

 ## License